viraja1/near-registry/README.md

 1. The backend code lives in the `/assembly` folder.
 This code gets deployed to the NEAR blockchain when you run `yarn deploy`.
-This sort of code that runs on a blockchain is called a "smart contract" – [learn more about NEAR smart contracts][smart contract docs].
+This sort of code that runs on a blockchain is called a "smart contract".
+[Learn more about NEAR smart contracts][smart contract docs].
 2. Tests: The backend code gets tested with the `yarn test` command for running the backend AssemblyScript tests.
 3. The frontend code lies in the `/src` folder.
 It uses near-api-js which is a JavaScript/TypeScript library for development of decentralized applications on the NEAR platform.
 It works in conjunction with NEAR RPC endpoints to help you connect your application to the NEAR blockchain.
+[Learn more about NEAR Frontend][NEAR Frontend].

+The NEAR platform supports writing contracts in Rust and AssemblyScript.
+This app uses AssemblyScript.
+AssemblyScript is a dialect of TypeScript that compiles to Wasm.

+Contracts are a named collection of (exported) functions that have access (via near-sdk-as) to their execution context (sender, receiver, block height, etc) as well as storage services (key-value pair and convenience collections like Map, Vector and Deque), logging services and some utility functions.

+To keep things organized, contracts can use one or more data objects which are commonly added to the model.ts file.
+All contracts and models must explicitly import features of the NEAR they intend to use.
+Not all of these features are used all of the time of course.

 #### assembly/model.ts
 ```